aaronkaka/commonjs-react-components/README.md

     webpack -p

 Then you can script include the _build/dist.card-component.js_ in your consuming markup.

+### How do I require() it into my consuming application?

+Publish your component to an npm registry, set up your project with webpack and necessary plugins, and npm install.
+Example usage:

+    var Cardstrap = require('commonjs-react-components');
+    Cardstrap('.container');